swgriffith/azure-guides/aks-min-roles/aks-user-min-roles.md

 ### Allow user to call 'az aks get-credentials'

 We need to be able to get the cluster access details, which will live in the 'kubeconfig' file and include the cluster FQDN and API access certificates.
 We got the admin credentials above, but we dont want to use those.
-If you want, at this point you can delete the kube config file, which should reside at ~/.kube/config.
+We'll use the admin credential again later, so dont delete it just yet.

 ```bash
 # First we need the resource ID for the cluster